-How to Make Money as a Therapist | 9 Ways to Reach $200K
+How to Make Money as a Therapist | 9 Ways to Reach $200K In 2025

 Mental health professionals have so many options to make extra money, especially if they're willing to move beyond the rigid expectations of the traditional psychotherapy practice.
 As a licensed therapist, you can use your expertise in mental health and human behavior to grow your small business exponentially.